-Current WorkshopJoin Women at GECCO on July 15 at GECCO 2017 in Berlin, Germany
+Current WorkshopJoin Women at GECCO on July 16 at GECCO 2018 in Kyoto, Japan.

 MissionThe Women@GECCO workshop series started in 2013 as a venue in which successful women researchers welcome and support other women in evolutionary computation (EC).
 Organically over the years, the workshop became a venue where students and junior researchers from different under-represented cohorts in EC interacted in an informal setting with more established women researchers on various issues related to fostering and balancing one’s professional and social life, as well as on inserting oneself in the EC community.